behnamasadi/mastering-xml/README.md

 ```

 # XSLT
-XSLT (XML EXtensible Stylesheet Language Transformations) is a language for transforming XML documents into other XML documents/ formats such as HTML, plain text or XSL Formatting Objects, which may subsequently be converted to other formats, such as PDF, PostScript and PNG.
+XSLT (EXtensible Stylesheet Language Transformations) is a language for transforming XML documents into other XML documents/ formats such as HTML, plain text or XSL Formatting Objects, which may subsequently be converted to other formats, such as PDF, PostScript and PNG.
 XSLT utilized XPath to find information in an XML document.
 `<xsl:stylesheet>` or `<xsl:transform>` is the root element that declares the document to be an XSL style sheet.
 Either can be used (they are completely synonymous and can be used interchangeably).